codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard copy.md

 max-width="50%"
 %}

+You can:
+Filter
+View summary, event, and log information for resources

 #### Filtering application resources
-> Filters are shared between both views, and when applied are retained when switching between views.
+> Filters are shared between Tree and List views, and when applied are retained when switching between views.

 #### Viewing information for application resources
-Selecting a resource, in either Tree or List view, shows resource manifests, logs, and events if any, based on the resource type you selected.
+Selecting a resource, in either Tree or List view shows resource manifests, logs, and events if any, based on the resource type you selected.
 Endpoints for example show only manifests, while pods show manifests, logs, and events.

 > Selecting the application resource in Tree View, displays information for the [application](#application-quick-view).